etops/db-migrate-couchbase/README.md

 The focus of this driver is to enable N1QL data migrations in couchbase, with a particular focus on facilitating migration of [Ottoman](https://github.com/couchbaselabs/node-ottoman) data models.

+## Local Development

+`gulp compile` is used to transpile es6 to javascript which is then run from the `dist` folder.

+Locally, `npmc link` is used to install a copy of db-migrate-couchbase into its own node_modules folder, so that you can run `db-migrate` and have it pick up the plugin.
+This is accomplished with the comamnds `npm link .` and `npm link db-migrate-couchbase`.

+Because db-migrate will use the regular javascript and not the es6, in general you will need to run `gulp compile` before changes are picked up.

 ## Conventions

 The db-migrate package was really written for relational databases, but Couchbase isn't relational.